 Prologue: Dawn in Montpellier

-It was dark when we left our apartment at five in the morning, a Wednesday in mid-July, this time of year already warm.
+It was dark when we left our apartment at five in the morning, a Wednesday in mid-July, this time of year already warm even in the early morning.
 Daysacks over our shoulders, we walked our rolling luggage across the white tile of the nearly deserted Place Comedie to the taxi stand by the Opera House.
 Annie had arranged for a private taxi to take us to the airport – we were departing too early to take the shuttle bus.
 A long day ahead: Montpellier to Paris to Shanghai to Chiang Mai.
 Our driver was waiting, and the first leg of our trip began in a new BMW, a collection of leather and engineering whose price I reckoned could support our family for two or three years.
-A car is nothing more than a glorified appliance, yet the moment I sat down in this BMW it felt like more than a toaster or vacuum cleaner.
-If it had to be an appliance it was like one of those expensive Swiss espresso machines – you just know that the coffee will be perfect: black and strong without being bitter.
-But really the experience was closer to the time a blizzard closed the west bound highway to eastern British Columbia and because all the other, cheaper hotels were already full, we stayed at the Post Hotel in Lake Louise.
+A car is nothing more than a glorified appliance, yet the moment I sat down in this BMW, it felt like more than a toaster or vacuum cleaner.
+If it had to be an appliance, then this was like one of those expensive Swiss espresso machines – you just know that the coffee will be perfect: black and strong without being bitter.
+But really, the experience was closer to the time a blizzard closed the west bound highway to eastern British Columbia, and because all the other, cheaper hotels were already full, we stayed at the Post Hotel in Lake Louise.
 The Post Hotel is one of those Relai$ and Chateaux ($wiss owned) places: every a$pect of the experience, from the linen$ to the haute cui$ine to the Groth on the wine li$t to cigar room where you u$e cedar chip$ to light the Cuban cigar$ – it all makes you realize it would be pretty nice to be rich.

 Certainly there were worse ways to start a vacation than in a new, high end BMW.

 What’s in a name?